MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ## <a name="removeduplicateitemsfromlist"></a> Remove duplicate items from list

-Remove the multiple occurrences of items in a list, so that in the resulting list each item will be unique.
+Remove the multiple occurrences of items in a list, so that in the resulting list each item is unique.

 ### Input parameters